-They are extremely low maintenance once established and produce a ton of eye candy that brings an added pop of color to the garden.
+They are extremely low maintenance once established and produce a ton of eye candy that brings an added pop of colour to the garden.

 There are so many hybrid varieties of Echinacea now available.
-This ornamental seems to be a favorite of breeders as new coneflowers are popping up every year.
+This ornamental seems to be a favourite of breeders as new coneflowers are popping up every year.

-New varieties are being introduced every year that have new or brighter colors, taller or smaller plants, different growing habits, more prolific blooming, and double blooms.
+New varieties are being introduced every year that have new or brighter colours, taller or smaller plants, different growing habits, more prolific blooming, and double blooms.

-Here are a few new varieties to look out for in garden centers next year.
+Here are a few new varieties to look out for in garden centres.
 I was able to see these in person this year through tours and garden trials and I really love how they have performed.

 - Evolution ™ Fiesta Coneflower – spicy coral petals that fade to a more romantic muted tone as they age.
 From Monrovia.

 - Evolution ™ Green Eye Coneflower – an enchanting green cone surrounded by pink petals.
 From Monrovia.